 With Gutenberg, you have blocks representing almost everything including Paragraphs, Lists, Headings, Quotes, Code, Shortcodes, Images, Columns, Widgets, CTA, Embedding options and almost every element you need in content or on a page.

 The Blocks Are Reusable

-Capability to reuse the blocks is one of the key positives of this new text editor.
+The capability to reuse the blocks is one of the key positives of this new text editor.
 You can just save a finished block along with its settings and can use it later when you need it.
 For instance, if you have created an attractive page layout for your regular blog posts you can save the same and use it whenever necessary.
-This will obviously give WordPress developers more control in terms of customizing the look and feel of on-page contents with ease.
+This will obviously give WordPress developers more control in terms of customizing the look and feel of on-page content with ease.

 Key Benefits Of Gutenberg For Users